tillo13/azure_openai_embeddings/README.md

 ![Script Results](/images/results.png)

+In addition to these two main Python scripts, I also explored the capabilities of Weaviate in a [demo project](https://github.com/tillo13/weaviate_demo).
+Feel free to check it out for an extended understanding of how Weaviate can be effectively used for handling and managing vector embeddings.

 ## Setup & Configuration

 Clone this repository and install necessary dependencies via `pip install -r requirements.txt`.
 The scripts contain global variables that allow fine-tuning of their operation to meet your specific needs.
 Refer to source files for more specifics.